JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

 After compiling is done without any error, you'll find the image in `bin/ramips/` which is named `openwrt-ramips-rt305x-hlk-rm04-squashfs-sysupgrade.bin`.

 ## Installtion
+Jeff Kent make the firmware upload much easier.
+We can upload the openwrt firmware to the hlk-rm04 directly through the upload firmware WEBUI interface.
+### First Time
+Make sure you've gotton the `openwrt-ramips-rt305x-hlk-rm04-initramfs-factory.bin`, be carefull with this, this may brick your hlk-rm04 module, you may need save your hlk-rm04 firmware first.

+1. set your PC ipadress to **192.168.16.100**, Gateway **192.168.16.254**, may be difference if you have changed it once.
+1. connect HLK-RM04 LAN port to your PC, power up HLK-RM04
+1. access <http://192.168.16.254/HLK_RM04.asp>, replace `192.168.16.254` with yours, if you've changed it once.
+1. click the `Upload Firmware` on the left side, choose the `openwrt-ramips-rt305x-hlk-rm04-initramfs-factory.bin`, **Apply** and wait, then you got openwrt run on your hlk-rm04 module.

+### Sysupgrade
+After install openwrt first time, you can use openwrt sysupgrade command to upgrade hlk-rm04.
+[See wiki](http://wiki.openwrt.org/doc/howto/generic.sysupgrade)

+## Installtion(This method is out of date)
 So far, i don't make WEBUI upgrade firmware work for flash openwrt image.
 This installtion need two steps:

 - replace the HiLink official uboot